-The Federal Republic of Germany
+The Federal Republic of Germany (since 1949)

 When the Parliamentary Council adopted the Basic Law for the Federal Republic of Germany on 8 May 1949, it set the compass for a stable parliamentary system of government.

 A strong parliament

 The safeguards written into the Basic Law to favour a strong parliament and stable majorities are the result of historical experience gained in both the Empire and the Weimar Republic.
 The German Bundestag has never been plagued by chronically fragile coalitions and powerless chancellors.
-Its power to scrutinise the Government and to co-govern reflects a historically conditioned shift in the distribution of roles between the Government, Parliament and the Head of State.
+Its power to scrutinise the government and to co-govern reflects a historically conditioned shift in the distribution of roles between the government, Parliament and the head of state.

 Even in those early days, the proper functioning of the parliamentary system of government in the Federal Republic depended on the effectiveness of the political parties.
 Article 21 of the Basic Law contained the first enshrinement of the significance of political parties in a German constitution.
 When new parties were founded and old parties re-established, efforts were made to form broad political movements as an antidote to the splintering and subsequent weakness of the parties in the Weimar Republic.
-One of the methods used to prevent splintering was the creation of mass parties that no longer represented only the interests of particular groups such as farmers, large landowners, Catholics or civil servants.
+One of the methods used to prevent splintering was the creation of mainstream parties that no longer represented only the interests of particular groups.
 Middle-class Catholics and Protestants and adherents of Christian social movements gravitated towards the Christian Democratic Union (CDU) and the Christian Social Union (CSU).
 The Social Democratic Party of Germany (SPD) developed into a mass party after the adoption of its Godesberg Programme in 1959, if not before.
 Advocates of liberal ideas founded the Free Democratic Party (FDP).